isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-can-bed-bugs-bite-through-clothing.markdown

 slug: /can-bed-bugs-bite-through-clothing/
 lastmod: 2025-05-07T12:21:26+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
 "Wear long-sleeved clothes, and youll be safe from bed bug bites (Cimex lectularius Linnaeus)."
 Maybe, maybe not.
 But bed bug bites are painful and will cause anemia.
 So, you're wondering, can bed bugs bite through clothing?
 *The short answer is, NO, bed bugs lack teeth to gnaw through clothing or fabric.
-The bugs only have a sharpÂ and long proboscis allowing them to access your blood vessels.Â *
+The bugs only have a sharp and long proboscis allowing them to access your blood vessels. *
 *The bed bug's feeding response is triggered when they land on bare skin.
-So, any bites that you notice under your clothes may have been caused by other bugs like scabies mites or mosquitoes.Â *
+So, any bites that you notice under your clothes may have been caused by other bugs like scabies mites or mosquitoes. *
 [amazon bestseller="Best Bed Bugs Killers" items="2" template="table"]
 ## Can Bed Bugs Bite through Clothing?
 Pajamas, Socks, Fabric?
 As we've noted above, bed bugs won't bite through pajamas, just like in other clothes and fabrics.
 Bed bugs lack teeth to help them gnaw pajamas, plastic, or different material.